2020-21 College football bowl schedule, scores, TV listings, matchup information

 The 2020-21 college football bowl season schedule is here.
-Games are scheduled to start Saturday, Dec.
-19, and continue through the College Football Playoff National Championship on Monday, Jan.
+Games are scheduled through the College Football Playoff National Championship on Monday, Jan.
 11.

 Below, find the dates, times and TV channels for every bowl game.
 Last season, LSU defeated Clemson 42-25 to win the national championship.